infobloxopen/threat-intelligence/README.md

 created support programs operated by entities positively acknowledged by the online community.
 Many of these are blocked by other vendors due to their new registration or other automated analytics.

+## ccb_indicators
+This folder contains IOCs related to our cyber campaign briefs (ccb)

+## cta_indicators
+This folder contains IOCs related to our cyber threat advisories (cta)

 ###### Schema Table
 | Field              | Description |